uchicago-cs/cmsc22000/website/hw/hw6.rst

           run: tests/test-libgeometry --verbose

 Create a ``.github`` directory in your repository, and a ``workflows`` directory inside that directory.
-Save the above file as ``.github/workflows/build-and-test.yml`` , but don’t push it just yet.
+Save the above file as ``.github/workflows/build-and-test.yml``, but don’t commit/push it just yet.

 .. note::